When you’re talking to veterans about Rivers of Recovery, you hear one thing a lot: “You’ve got to talk to Jose.”

 “I met other veterans around me going through similar things,” he said.
 “When we go on these trips, you just instantly bond without knowing each other.
 They see me going through the same stuff as they are, and I think we help each other.
 That’s what it’s all about.”

 After his first RoR trip, Jose volunteered on others.
-Now he is the full-time RoR directory of guiding operations, which is responsible managing each camp.
+Now he is the full-time RoR director of guiding operations, which is responsible managing each camp.
 Sharing his experience with other veterans throughout many trips has left a lasting impact.
 Perhaps that’s why so many veterans feel a kinship with Jose that lasts long after a trip is over.

 “I get a lot out of it,” he said.
 “It gives you the sense of being normal in the community now.”